Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: Introduction

 The proposed analyses of the sequential procedures discussed in this paper all rely on a tight control of the deviations of self-normalized sums of the form \eqref{eq:snss}, which inform us about possible values of the means.
-Our main result is the construction of explicit \emph{threshold functions} $\cT(x) = x + o(x)$ (we obtain different constants under different assumptions) for which, under any sampling rule (effecting the $N_a(t)$ sampling counts), any bandit model $\vmu$ and any confidence $\delta \in (0,1)$, the self-normalised sum is with high probability bounded by
+Our first contribution is the construction of explicit \emph{calibration functions} $\cC(x) = x + o(x)$ for which, under any sampling rule (effecting the $N_a(t)$ sampling counts), any bandit model $\vmu$ and any confidence $\delta \in (0,1)$, the self-normalised sum associated to \emph{any subset of arms} $\cS$ satisfies

-The salient features of this result are that it is uniform in time, respects the information geometry (KL) intrinsic to the exponential family, and combines in the strong summation sense the evidence from multiple arms.
-Moreover, at the moderate price of a weighted union bound we may apply the bound to any arbitrary subset of the arms, and thereby control the model-selection trade off between the amount of evidence on the left and the magnitude of the threshold on the right.
+The salient features of this result are that it is uniform in time, exploits the information geometry (KL) intrinsic to the exponential family (rather than relying on non-parametric relaxations including sub-Gaussianity), and, more importantly, it generalises confidence ellipses by combining in the strong summation sense the evidence from \emph{multiple arms}.
+Furthermore, as we develop inequalities that hold for any subset $\cS$, at the moderate price of a weighted union bound we may apply the bound to any arbitrary (random) subset of the arms, and thereby control the model-selection trade off between the amount of evidence on the left and the magnitude of the threshold on the right.